David Campese: 1987 Bledisloe Cup Test (Sydney)

-1988 Bledisloe Cup Test Series
+Bledisloe Cup Test series

-Australia were easily beaten in the 1988 Bledisloe Cup.
 Campese marked All Black winger John Kirwan for all three Tests in the series.
-Kirwan scored four tries in the series.
 Campese later confessed that Kirwan's excellent performances against him affected his confidence, such that his mother sent him a poem titled Winners Take Chances.
-For the rest of his career, Campese would read that poem before every Test he played in.
+For the rest of his career, Campese would read the poem before every Test he played in.